New England French

 New England French (français de Nouvelle-Angleterre) is a variety of French spoken in the New England region of the United States.
 It descends from Canadian French because it originally came from French Canadians who immigrated to New England during the Grande Hémorragie.

 New England French is one of the major forms of the French language that developed in what is now the United States, the others being Louisiana French and the nearly extinct Missouri French, Muskrat French and Métis French.
 The dialect is the predominant form of French spoken in New England (apart from standard French), except in the Saint John Valley of northern Aroostook County, Maine, where Brayon French predominates.

 The dialect is endangered.
 After the First World War, laws were instituted banning immersive bilingual teaching outside of dedicated foreign-language classes, and during the 1960s and 1970s some public schools disciplined students for speaking French in school; however, in recent years it has seen renewed interest and is supported by bilingual education programs in place since 1987.
-A continuing trend of reduced bilingual and foreign-language education has impacted the language's prevalence in younger generations.
+A continuing trend of reduced bilingual and foreign-language education has affected the language's prevalence in younger generations.
 However, cultural programs in recent years have led to renewed interest between older generations speaking the dialect, and the language has also been bolstered by newly arrived refugee populations from Francophone Africa in cities such as Lewiston.